anqxyr/jarvis/README.md

 New features

+* Added !cleantitles command.

+Other changes

 * !lastcreated no longer shows the ratings of the articles.
-* Added !cleantitles command.
+* Improved the architecture of modal commands.

 Bug fixes